-Increases in the use of hazardous materials are judged to be minimal as a result of these Main Cantonment activities.
-It is estimated that these activities would result in an increase to the Guam hazardous material disposal rate of 1% of the known Okinawa rate, or approximately 320 lbs (145 kg) annually (DRMO Okinawa 2009).
-Consequently, there would be negligible impacts and no proposed mitigation would be required.
+Increases in the use of hazardous materials are judged to be minimal as a result of these general activities.
+It is estimated that these general activities would result in an increase to the Guam hazardous material disposal rate of 1% of the known Okinawa rate, or approximately 320 lbs (145 kg) annually (DRMO Okinawa 2009).
+Consequently, there are negligible impacts and no potential mitigation would required.

-Due to the projected increase in the volume of hazardous materials, Alternative 1 would have the potential to result in impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
-However, the increase in hazardous materials would be handled and disposed per applicable BMPs and SOPs; therefore, the increase in volume would result in less than significant impacts (see Table 17.2-3 and Volume 7).
+Due to the projected increase in the volume of hazardous materials, Alternative 1 could result in adverse impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
+However, the increase in hazardous materials would be handled and disposed per applicable BMPs and SOPs; therefore, the increase in volume would not result in significant impacts (see Table 17.2-2).